slatedocs/slate/src/index.html.md

 You must replace <code>TIER API KEY</code> with your personal API key.
 </aside>

-The customer relevant endpoints are using JWT
+Endpoints requiring individual customers to be authenticated are using [JWT](https://jwt.io/)